-As the world embraces a more collaborative way of working and uses new applications like Slack to communicate with one another, there is a corollary impact on other areas of the business such as how does legal determine retention and deletion policies to effectively manage risk.
+As the world embraces a more collaborative way of working and uses new applications like Slack to communicate with one another, there is a corollary impact on other areas of the business such as how worried legal should be that Slack will be considered in scope for discovery requests.

 WHY SHOULD I WORRY ABOUT SLACK DATA IN DISCOVERY?

 We hear you!
 If no one is requesting Slack data, it sounds like a lot of work and expense to preserve and collect it for discovery just in case someone decides that it’s important somewhere down the road.
 Why not cross that bridge when you get to it?